XiaobingSuper/mlperf/recommendation/pytorch/README.md

+# Note

+This repo base on mlperf [benchmark](https://github.com/mlperf/training/tree/master/recommendation), I just give a running script for running well on CPU device, you can also use the original code.

 # 1. Problem
 This task benchmarks recommendation with implicit feedback on the [MovieLens 20 Million (ml-20m) dataset](https://grouplens.org/datasets/movielens/20m/) with a [Neural Collaborative Filtering](http://dl.acm.org/citation.cfm?id=3052569) model.
 The model trains on binary information about whether or not a user interacted with a specific item.